DavesCodeMusings/school-coding-lab/docs/rpi/remote_access.md

 Most of the time, you'll use a keyboard, mouse and monitor to access the Raspberry Pi computer you're using.
 But, you don't have to.
 You can also interact with it using a remote access client.
 We'll look at two methods of remote access, Virtual Network Computing (VNC) and Secure Shell (SSH).

 ## Finding Your Raspberry Pi's IP Address
 No matter which remote access method you choose, you'll need to know how to find your Raspberry Pi on the network.
-For this, you'll need its IP Address.
+For this, you'll need its IP address.
 Advanced users can use the command `ifconfig` or `ip addr` in a terminal window to find the IP address.
 But the easy way is to simply hover the mouse pointer over the up/down arrow in the upper right corner of the Raspberry Pi OS desktop.

 ![IP Address](../images/IP_Address.png)